Dental Implants Bloomington IL

-Dental implants themselves are tiny titanium screws that are surgically placed into the jawbone where teeth are missing.
+Dental implants themselves are tiny titanium screws that Dr. Noraian surgically places into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.

 Your jawbone grows up to the implant and bonds with the titanium, creating a strong foundation for artificial teeth.
-Small posts that protrude through the gums are then attached to the implant.
+Dr. Noraian then attaches small posts that protrude through the gums to the implant.
 These posts provide stable anchors for artificial replacement teeth.
 Dental implants also help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.

-If, like many others, you feel implant dentistry is the choice for you, Dr. Noraian will recommend a reviewing your health history, completing a periodontal examination and obtaining a low dose cone beam CT scan to understand the 3-D bone architecture available for implant placement.
-Once these items are completed, Dr. Noraian will review your case with you using special 3-D software to explain your treatment options.
+If, like many others, you feel implant dentistry is the choice for you, Dr. Noraian will recommend a review of your health history, complete a periodontal examination, and obtain a low dose cone beam CT scan to understand the 3-D bone architecture available for implant placement.
+Once you complete these procedures, Dr. Noraian will review your case with you, using special 3-D software to explain your treatment options.

 During your consultation, Dr. Noraian will address your specific needs and considerations.
-Your questions and concerns are important to us and our team will work with you very closely to help you decide which option is best for you and to assist in making your procedure a success.
+Your questions and concerns are important to Dr. Noraian and his staff, and they will work with you very closely to help you decide which option is best for you and to assist in making your procedure a success.